DavidSouther/software_craftsmanship/00_introduction/python/README.md

 	1. "Goodnight, world."
 	1. "Programming is fun!"
 1. **Say even more things!** Make your program say another five things.
-1. **Say some math.** Make your program add some numbers together.
+1. **Say some math.** Make your program say the results of more mathematical expressions.
 We'll cover arithmetic more in the next chapter.
 1. **Configure gedit** gedit is very customizable, from font and color to tab width and auto saves.
 Try out some of the settings.
 See the chapter on [editors](coming_soon) for my favorite gedit settings.